msong1342/Building-an-AI/README.md

 This project is licensed under the MIT License.
 See the ```LICENSE``` file for more information.

 This format should work perfectly for your project.
 Let me know if anything needs refinement!

-## **License**

-This project is licensed under the MIT License.
-See the ```LICENSE``` file for more information.

-This format should work perfectly for your project.
-Let me know if anything needs refinement!